spratap124/Gamelister/README.md

-# sapient-gamelister
+# gamelister

-> A game listing application
+> A game listing application build using Vue.js with the functionallity to search, sort and filter the games by genre.

 ## Build Setup